-We calculated age adjusted odds ratios (OR) to estimate the relationship of the Fried frailty components and self-reported (subjective) frailty questions with incident disability and falls over the 3-year follow-up period.

-Cox proportional hazard models were used to obtain age-adjusted hazard ratios (HR) for mortality.
-We used ROC-AUC to assess the discriminatory ability of the subjective frailty measures for incident disability and falls.
+We calculated age adjusted odds ratios to estimate the relationship of the Fried frailty components and self-reported (subjective) frailty questions with incident disability and falls over the 3-year follow-up period.
+Cox proportional hazard models were used to obtain ageadjusted hazard ratios (HR) for mortality.
+We used receiver operating characteristic-area under the curve (ROC-AUC) to assess the discriminatory ability of the subjective frailty measures for incident disability and falls.
 Using the roccomp command in Stata we compared the ROC-AUC obtained by the objectively assessed Fried frailty phenotype components and the subjective measures.
-The subjective measures that produced ROC-AUC comparable to the Fried frailty phenotype for incident falls and disability, were used to create composite indices with up to three variables.
-We assessed the ROC-AUC of these composite indices and evaluated the improvement in their ability to re-classify falls and disabilities by calculating the Integrated Discrimination Index (IDI).
+The subjective measures that produced ROC-AUC comparable to the Fried frailty phenotype for incident falls and disability were used to create composite indices with up to 3 variables.
+We assessed the ROC-AUC of these composite indices and evaluated the improvement in their ability to reclassify falls and disabilities by calculating the integrated discrimination index (IDI).
 The models that best predicted disability and falls were tested for prediction of mortality using age-adjusted Cox proportional hazard models and were compared with the Fried frailty phenotype using the Harrell's-C statistic.
-Additionally, we compared our models with the FRAIL scale for falls and mortality, but not for incident disability (mobility limitation), as this was part of the FRAIL scale.
-All analyses were performed using Stata/SE 14 (Stata Corp., College Station, TX, USA).
+In addition, we compared our models with the FRAIL scale for falls and mortality, but not for incident disability (mobility limitation), as this was part of the FRAIL scale.
+All analyses were performed using Stata/SE 14 (Stata Corp, College Station, TX).